Katherine Ross1

 2. [S393] Frederick T. Bowditch, The Bowditch Family of Salem, Massachusetts - North Carolina Branch, p.
 71 (p.
 46).

-3. [S4338] Letter(s) from Harold Bowditch; letter from Harold Bowditch (Brookline, Massachusetts) to Frederick T. Bowditch (Strongsville, Ohio), 26 June 1942, p.
+3. [S4338] Harold Bowditch Letters; letter from Harold Bowditch (Brookline, Massachusetts) to Frederick T. Bowditch (Strongsville, Ohio), 26 June 1942, p.
 38.

-4. [S4367] North Carolina, U.S., Marriage Records, 1741-2011.
-Record for J. H. Davis and Burtha Bowditch, from Mitchell Co.
+4. [S4367] North Carolina, U.S., Marriage Records, 1741-2011; record for J. H. Davis and Burtha Bowditch, from Mitchell Co.
 Marriage Register (1862-1992).

-5. [S844] Mark Lawson, Vians Valley Presbyterian Church Cemetery Records, http://files.usgwarchives.net/nc/mitchell/cemeteries/…
+5. [S844] Mark Lawson, contributor, Vians Valley Presbyterian Church Cemetery Records, http://files.usgwarchives.net/nc/mitchell/cemeteries/…

 6. [S835] Lloyd Richard Bailey, The Heritage of the Toe River Valley, Vol. I, Art.
 191.